Orange County, CA · Charleston, SC

 First-time patient Full procedure shown Gentle hand-holding only

-Filmed in the room, in real time — above and below the gum line, on a dog we'd never met before.
+Filmed in the room, in real time — tooth by tooth, down to the gum margin, on a dog we'd never met before.
 Watch to the end; you'll see exactly why so many owners trust this process.

 Live procedure · 7 min